-Why create a Funnel Inside!
+Why create a Funnel Inside of your website!
 You see, you don’t have to throw away your website and go spend hundreds of dollars a month on a Landing page software(at least not yet), and what you need to do instead is create one right on your site.
 How awesome does that sound?

 Check Out how I make an awareness from my home page, and what you can do too…

-In my home page I placed a “START HERE” Call to Action(CTA).
+In my home page I placed a “CLICK HERE TO GET STARTED” Call to Action(CTA).
 Take note, this is what you’re going to do with your very own website when “funneling” your dream customer through your home page.